 Remember in the A, Adding Value section, we said that you need to know and understand your ideal customer, well the other benefit of leveraging social media channels and consistency is when you put our consistent content, you get to see what topics are resonating with your customers and which ones aren't.

 You can sharpen the saw and double down on what really matters to them.

-The more your are in the market, the more you learn, the more you learn the deep you can go, the deeper you can go, the stronger the connection.
+The more you are in the market, the more you learn, the more you learn the deep you can go, the deeper you can go, the stronger the connection.

-Content Shredding
+Content shredding

-This is the process of taking one piece of content and repurposing it across multiple formats and channels.
 This eBook started as a video series, with 5 videos, the intro and then a video for A, B, C and D.